The benefits of web-based applications

 Accessible for a range of devices

-In addition to customising content for user groups, content can also be customised for presentation on any device connected to the internet, including PDAs, mobile phones, etc., further extending the userâs ability to receive and interact with information.
+In addition to being customisable for user groups, content can also be customised for use on any device connected to the internet.
+This includes the likes of PDAs, mobile phones and tablets.

 Improved interoperability

-Using internet technologies based on industry-wide standards, itâs possible to achieve a far greater level of interoperability between applications than with isolated desktop systems.
+It is possible to achieve a far greater level of interoperability between web applications than it is with isolated desktop systems.
 For example, it is much easier to integrate a web-based shopping cart system with a web-based accounting package than it is to get two proprietary systems to talk to each other.
-Web-based architecture makes it possible to rapidly integrate enterprise systems, improving work-flow and other business processes.

 Easier installation and maintenance